 Before beginning dissertation research for the PhD degree, a student must pass the departmental qualifying examination.
 Admission to Stanford University for study beyond the master’s degree does not imply that you have been admitted to candidacy for the PhD — that special designation is reserved for students who have passed the department’s PhD Quals.
 After passing the exam, the student will then need to submit an approved program of PhD course work on an Application for Candidacy for Doctoral Degree to the Student Services Office.

 The purpose of the PhD Quals is to evaluate your capacity to perform outstanding research and that you are adequately prepared to undertake the research.
-The basis of this examination is a series of oral examinations given in the four fields of dynamics and controls, fluids, structures and applied math/IT.
+The basis of this examination is a series of oral examinations given in the four fields of dynamics and controls; fluids; structures; and applied mathematics and computation.
 Every student is examined in three of these fields: one field for a major field exam and two other fields for minor field exams.
 The decision on the qualification of each student for the PhD program is based on the student's:

 - Ability to assimilate knowledge.

 - Potential to conduct research.

 Eligibility and general advice

 Eligibility: A student must meet the following conditions by the appropriate deadline to be able to take the qualifying examination:

 - 30 units of master's coursework completed.
 A student who has completed fewer than 30 units may petition to take Quals.

 - Stanford graduate GPA of 3.5 or higher.

 - Investigation of a research problem, under the direction of a faculty member who will evaluate this work as evidence of the potential for doctoral research.
 The minimum requirement for taking Quals is to complete 3 units of AA 290 before the Quals quarter.